 If a bid strategy has Target CPA + position constraint + bid limits, what does target bid show?

-The bid we would bid if there were no bid limits and no position constraint (i.e., purely a Target CPA bid strategy).
-We show what we would bid if there were no secondary constraints and only a primary goal.
+The max CPC that the bid strategy would set if there were no bid limits and no position constraint (i.e., purely a Target CPA bid strategy).
+In this case, target bid shows what we would bid if there were no secondary constraints and only a primary goal.
 This is the same for ERS and Floodlight bid strategies.

 If a bid strategy has primary position goal + bid limits, what does the target bid show?

-The bid we would bid if there were no bid limits, but just a position goal.
+The max CPC that the bid strategy would set if there were no bid limits, but just a position goal.